-It is proposed to connect the storm water system for the development with sewer on Donnybrook Hill via an attenuation system, which will be fitted with flow control devices to ensure no increase in peak flows and an oil interceptor to remove any traces of oil washed off road surfaces.
+The proposed development will connect to existing storm sewers serving the area.
+The storm water system for the development will involve a network of underground pipelines and manholes discharging to the storm sewer on the adjoining public road via an attenuation system, which will be fitted with flow control devices to ensure no increase in peak flows and an oil interceptor to remove any traces of oil washed off road surfaces.